-Figure 12.21: Headcount Poverty by Education Level of Household Head and Residence, Zambia 2022 [%]
+Figure 12.21: Headcount Poverty by Education Level of Household Head and Rural/Urban, Zambia 2022 (%)

-Figure 12.22 shows incidence of extreme poverty by level of education completed by the head of household and residence in 2022.
+Figure 12.22 shows incidence of extreme poverty by level of education completed by head of household by rural/urban in 2022.

-Generally, results show that levels of extreme poverty tend to decline the higher the level of educational completed by the head of household.
-At national level, the highest level of poverty was recorded amongst households headed by persons with no formal education at 73.1 percent.
-Further broken by rural/ urban, 79.6 percent of the households headed by persons with no formal education in in rural areas relative to 46.7 percent in urban were extremely poor representing the highest poverty levels.
+Generally, results show that extreme poverty levels tended to decline the higher the level of education completed by the head of household.
+At national level, the highest level of extreme poverty was recorded amongst households headed by persons with no formal education at 73.1 percent.
+Further disaggregated by rural/urban, 79.6 percent of the households headed by persons with no formal education in rural areas relative to 46.7 percent in urban were extremely poor representing the highest level of poverty.